rz326/Rock-Paper-Scissors/README.md

 ## Live Demo
 Play the game here: https://rockpaperscissorsvscomputergame.netlify.app/

-## How to Run
+## How to Run Locally
-Use the live demo link, or open `index.html` locally in a web browser to begin the game.
+Clone or download the repository, then open `index.html` in a web browser.